bbadzioch/461_site/modules/schedule/_posts/weekly_digests/weekly_digest_9.md

    so the list vertices that are connected would be the list of all vertices of the graph.
    The Laplacian matrix is used for the partitioning problem which seeks to divide the graph while cutting the smallest possible number of edges.
-2. The usual application is the opposite of what you suggest: if we know how to partition a graph, then it may help us to create a better plot of the graph.
+2. The usual application is the opposite of what you suggest: knowing how to partition a graph, may help us create a better plot of the graph.
 Vertices that are in the same partition should be drawn closer together, since they are more tightly connected.